tldr-pages/tldr/pages/common/import.md

 # import

-> Capture some or all of an X server desktop screen and save the image to a file.
-This command is part of the ImageMagick library.
+> Capture some or all of an X server screen, and save the image to a file.
+> Part of the ImageMagick library.

-- Capture the entire X server screen in the Postscript image format:
+- Capture the entire X server screen in the PostScript image format:

-`import -window root {{filename.postscript}}`
+`import -window root {{output.postscript}}`

-- Capture contents of remote x server screen in the png image format:
+- Capture contents of a remote X server screen in the PNG image format:

-`import -window root -display {{remote.host}}:0.0 {{output.png}}`
+`import -window root -display {{remote_host}}:{screen}.{display} {{output.png}}`

-- Capture specific window with ID as displayed by `xwininfo`:
+- Capture a specific window, given its ID as displayed by `xwininfo`, into the JPEG format:

 `import -window {{window_id}} {{output.jpg}}`